Model Predictive Control for Aggressive Driving Over Uneven Terrain: System Overview

 \subsubsection{Handling Control Delays}

 In practice, the issued control command $\hat{\ub}_t$ can not be immediately executed on the vehicle due to software and hardware delays.
 This means that we actually have $\xb_{t+1} = f(\xb_t, \hat{\ub}_{t-\tau})$ for some delay $\tau\geq 0$.
-To handle delays, we consider the MPC optimization problem with a projected future state $\Tilde{\xb}_t$ rather than the true state $\xb_t$.
+To handle delays, we consider the MPC optimization problem of horizon $H$ from a projected future state $\Tilde{\xb}_t$ (rather than the true state $\xb_t$).
 The projected future state $\Tilde{\xb}_t$ is given by rolling out the previously issued controls $(\hat{\ub}_{t-\tau},\ldots,\hat{\ub}_{t-1})$ starting from state $\xb_t$.
-It effectively simulates the control commands that are issued but yet to be executed on the system.
+These prepended controls effectively simulate the control commands that are issued but yet to be executed on the system.